llpeterson/applications/infrastructure.md

 `.gov`, `.mil`, `.org`, and `.net`.
-These six domains were all originally based in the United States (where the Internet and DNS were invented); for example, only U.S.-accredited educational institutions can register an domain name.
-In recent years, the number of top-level domains has been expanded, partly to deal with the high demand for domains names.
+These six domains were all originally based in the United States (where the Internet and DNS were invented); for example, only U.S.-accredited educational institutions can register an `.edu` domain name.
+In recent years, the number of top-level domains has been expanded, partly to deal with the high demand for `.com` domains names.
 The newer top-level domains include `.biz`, `.coop`, and `.info`.
-Another recent development has been the support of domain names that are represented in character sets other than the Latin alphabet, such as Arabic and Chinese.
+There are now over 1200 top-level domains.

 ### Name Servers